In German, the Teutonic order state was called Deutschordensstaat and Ordensstaat.

 The Teutonic Knights was a German militaristic religious order, it was known as the order of brothers and was located in Jerusalem in the German house of St Mary.

-The Teutonic Knights were more akin to the Knights Hospitaller than the Knights Templar as they were created to care for ill, dying and injured Christian pilgrims.
-The Teutonic knights had a fighting purpose like the Knights Templar but also tended to the injured and dying Christian crusaders on the battlefield and in the hospitals that they had created.
-The Teutonic Knights were prominent within Jerusalem city up until 1187 when Saladin the famous Muslim leader conquered the city of Jerusalem, however so impressed was Saladin with the Teutonic Knights work that he allowed some of the Teutonic Knights to stay in Jerusalem and continue with their work.
-In the early 13th century the Teutonic Knights were led by a leader who was their grandmaster called Herman Von Salza.
+They were prominent within Jerusalem city up until 1187 when Saladin the famous Muslim leader conquered the city of Jerusalem, however so impressed was Saladin with the Teutonic Knight’s work that he allowed some of the Knights to stay in Jerusalem and continue with their work.

-The German Knights also built hospitals and became a well respected and established religious military order during the crusades who carried out important work.
+The German Knights also built hospitals and became a well-respected and established religious military order during the crusades that carried out important work.